toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   Database migration - liquibase

 - Tell me about a time when you faced a significant setback that forced you to reprioritize your work
-  Orderbook rebuild - reporioritize automated tests
+  Orderbook rebuild - automation test engineer away: reporioritize automated tests, developers write automation test

 ## Resolving Conflict
 - Tell me about the most difficult working relationship that you've had